Body Control Module ECU

 Our automotive BCM reference design is also equipped with the feature to read data from the sensors.
 The information may include pressure, fuel level, vehicle/engine speed and others.

 Ans.
-Our body control module supports the most widely deployed diagnostics protocol in the new age automobiles; viz; SAE J1939, OBD2 (ISO 15031) and UDS (ISO 14229)
+Our body control module supports the most widely deployed vehicle diagnostics protocol in the new age automobiles; viz; SAE J1939, OBD2 (ISO 15031) and UDS (ISO 14229)

 J1939 can be integrated for commercial vehicle applications while UDS/OBD can be integrated with passenger vehicles.